DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Script Organization
 -------------------

-The setup.sh script is logically organized into a series of steps that a user performs in sequence.
+The dpdk-setup.sh script is logically organized into a series of steps that a user performs in sequence.
 Each step provides a number of options that guide the user to completing the desired task.
 The following is a brief synopsis of each step.